joss413/churn_class_imbalance_fix/README.md

 regression-based churn prediction task.
 The Iranian Churn Dataset is used to evaluate how different resampling techniques affect classification performance, especially on the minority class.

 ## 📊 Dataset
-Source: UCI Machine Learning Repository – Iranian Churn Dataset
+This project uses the [Iranian Churn Dataset](https://archive.ics.uci.edu/dataset/563/iranian+churn+dataset) from the UCI Machine Learning Repository.

 Target Variable: Churn